Director: Yongsun Paik, Ph.D.

 Dr. Paik has published three books including "Global Business: Connecting Theory to Reality," "Managing a Global Workforce: Challenges and Opportunities in International Human Resource Management," and "Changing Face of Korean Management" as well as over 50 articles in major international business and management journals.
 His articles have appeared in the Journal of International Business Studies, Journal of World Business, Academy of Management Executive, Academy of Management Learning and Education, Journal of Business Ethics, Management International Review, Journal of International Management, Business Horizons, International Journal of Human Resource Management, Human Resource Management Journal, Journal of Management Inquiry among others.
 Dr. Paik is the former president of the Association of Korean Management Scholars (AKMS) and is on the editorial board for the Journal of World Business, Thunderbird International Business Review, and European Journal of Cross-Cultural Competence and Management.

-Ms. Hackett has worked for the Center for Asian Business since 2003, managing and administering many interdisciplinary programs and events, in an effort to bring intercultural awareness to the LMU community.
+Dr. Hackett is Assistant Director of the Center for Asian Business at Loyola Marymount University.
+She has worked with the Center since 2003 administering comprehensive international and interdisciplinary academic and co-curricular programs.
 She is an LMU alumna with a B.A. in Psychology and an M.A. in Educational Counseling.
-Ms. Hackett is currently pursuing a Doctor of Education in Higher Education Leadership with an emphasis in Internationalization at Cal Lutheran University.
+Dr. Hackett received an Ed.D. in Higher Education Leadership with an emphasis in Internationalization from California Lutheran University.
+Her doctoral research is on Supporting International Student Success: A Case Study of Student Persistence.